rgutzen/ValidationTools/README.md

-## ValidationTools
+## Validation Tools
 Development of statistical tests and tools for comparison of neural activity data with the aim of validating neural simulations.

 Based on Elephant and neo.

 #### ToDo

++ PSTH Distribution Comparison: Paper von Grüm, Abeles
++ Debug: Create assemblies with specific neuron ids
++ Explore Parameters
+    + Blaustein Cluster: Slurm queuing, rsync, requirements (-> Michael)
+    + Add comparison to random network
     + estimate minimum data size to detect features with a certain resolution
         + assemblysize; assemblycorr; assemblycorr with backgroundcorr
 + How to evaluate the signficiance of high-dim angles?
     + Foward problem to mathematician!
++ Theoretical distribution of correlation matrix eigenvalues
 + Visualisation in -N/ K-space? -> DataHigh (for Win?)
 + PCA directly on binned spiketrains/ inst. firing rate (t)
     + Reduction of spiking variability by trial averaging/ temp. smoothing
     + Activity trace in <=3D k-space
-    + luczak harris paper, rate vector, GPFA
+    + luczak harris paper, rate vector, GPFA (-> Junji, Carlos)
 + Implement oscillations analysis (test with brunel)
     + spiketrainwise autocorrelation function
     + population autocorrelation